Thursday, 31 December 2015 – Sunday, 17 January 2016

 We set off on our two week South Australian adventure on New Years Eve!

-We headed to Moss Vale Showground for our first night.
+Moss Vale Showground was our first overnight stop.
 We had planned on staying here when we brought the caravan home from VIC in October but when we arrived there was a huge scout camp weekend on and no availability so we said next time!
 This time it was very peaceful…

 The next morning we headed towards Picnic Point to Murraybank Caravan Park.
 We stopped for a short break at Gundagai and took the mandatory picture with the kids sitting beneath The Dog on the Tucker box.

 After a lunch stop we made our way further south west and through Deniliquin.
 This little town happens to be the place Justin was born and lived until he was two so we did a drive by his old house and took a quick pic for his parents…

 We arrived at Murraybank Caravan Park (near Mathoura NSW) mid afternoon.
 First on the agenda – a swim!

 Where we stayed: Murraybank Caravan Park, Mathoura, NSW